MileHacker Logo

 Luxury Experience

 High-end 4-5 star hotel or luxurious suite.
-Fine dining, multi-course meals with wine pairings, exclusive culinary tours.
+Fine dining, multi-course dishes with wine pairings, exclusive culinary tours.
 Arrange exclusive guided tours of the Violin Museum and luthier workshops.
 Attend opera at Teatro Ponchielli.
 Consider private transfers.

 Value Tip